WebAssembly/spec/md-proto/WebAssembly.md

 **Validation:**
  - `$arity` is required to be at most 0.

-**Validation Algorithm:**
- - The sequence of the all but the last type in the operand sequence is [merged] into the control-flow stack entry `$depth` from the top.

 > This instruction's `$arity` has a different constraint than others; this is intentional and possibly temporary.